Critical thinking training: from basics to reliable strategies you can use

 4. Debiasing strategies in critical thinking training

 We discussed about Edward Glaser’s list of abilities that define critical thinking skills: the right attitude, knowledge of methods and skills.
 An important method that clears in almost 70% of the cases your irrational thinking is being aware of the biases you are a subject to and rationally eliminating them.
-In a word, this process was called “debiasing”.
+This process is called “debiasing”.

 The general approaches in debiasing are:

 Changing incentives can be an effective means to debias judgment and decision making.
-E.g. Taxing people smoking tobacco.
+Example: Taxing people smoking tobacco.

 Changes in information presentation or the manner by which judgments and decisions are elicited.
-E.g. People may choose healthier foods when they are able to understand their nutritional contents.
+Ex: People may choose healthier foods when they are able to understand their nutritional contents.

 Engaging System 2 of thinking